Printing materials for Markforged 3D printers

 17-4 Stainless Steel

 17-4 stainless steel combines high strength, corrosion resistance and hardness and is therefore widely used in the aerospace, medical and petroleum industries.
-We use it for mounting devices and tools on the Mark X.
+We use it for mounting devices and tools on the Metal X.

 £ 105 / 1 Kg